Jennifer Taylor (architect): Professional career

 Taylor spent much of her working life in Europe, America and Asia, and taught in architectural schools throughout the world.
-She was appointed as an academic to the Architecture department of the University of Sydney from 1970 to 1998, and later taught at the Queensland University of Technology, Brisbane.
+She was appointed as an academic to the Architecture department of the University of Sydney in the School of Architecture, Design and Planning from 1970 to 1998, and later taught at the Queensland University of Technology, Brisbane.
 She was awarded the inaugural Royal Australian Institute of Architects (RAIA) National Education Prize in 2000.

 Taylor was a founding member of International Council on Monuments and Sites Australia, DOCOMOMO (Australian Working Party for Documentation and Conservation of Buildings, Sites and Neighbourhoods of the Modern Movement) Australia, and the Australian Architectural Association.

 Taylor credited the Japanese modernist architect, Fumihiko Maki—whom she first met during a Japan Foundation Professional Fellowship in 1975—as playing a major role in her career.
 Maki was appointed Taylor’s mentor and after initially looking at contemporary Japanese gardens, she realised, "I became very interested in contemporary architecture in Japan.
 I loved it.
 I just kept going back.
 I started writing on Japan.
 I have been influenced, unquestionably, by Japanese work."

 Taylor was also the first Australian architect to establish a contemporary architectural dialogue with Asia—bringing leading Japanese and Chinese figures to lecture at University of Sydney, and travelling to the region and lecturing there herself.

 Taylor contributed extensively to international publications, conferences, architectural criticism, and also sat on numerous architectural juries and competitions.
 She was awarded the inaugural Royal Australian Institute of Architects (RAIA) Marion Mahony Griffin Prize in 1998—a prize established by the NSW Chapter of the Institute of Architects to "a knowledge a female architect for a distinctive body of architectural work."

 In 2010, Taylor was awarded the inaugural Royal Australian Institute of Architects (RAIA) National President’s Prize for her "lifetime commitment to architecture as a thinker, writer, critic and historian."